vincer2040/web/apps/portfolio/src/components/projects/vstr/takeaway.md

-Speaking of undefined behavior, another ambigous thing I had to do was check to make sure that the length or the capacity fields of the structure never overfloweds, as well as make sure that they are alway smaller than `SIZE_MAX`.
+Speaking of undefined behavior, another ambigous thing I had to do was check to make sure that the length or the capacity fields of the structure never overflows, as well as make sure that they are alway smaller than `SIZE_MAX`.
 Take this function for example:

 ```c